W. Evan Johnson

 Boston University School of Medicine

 Click here for a current version of my C.V.

 Ph.D.
 Biostatistics, Harvard University, 2007

-Our lab is focused on the development and application of statistical methods for the analysis of data from emerging genomic technologies.
-Current lab projects include methods and software for Solexa Sequencing Data, Tiling Arrays, Exon Arrays, Batch Effects and Motif Finding.
+Our lab is focused on the development and application of statistical methods for the analysis of data from genomic technologies and in applying these in novel ways.

-Our statistical interests include Bayesian methods, Hidden Markov models, dynamic programming algorithms, smoothing, mixture models, and many other methods applicable to analyzing high-throughput genomic data.
+Our statistical interests include Bayesian methods, factor analysis and structural equations models, Hidden Markov models, dynamic programming, nonparametric regression, mixture models, high-performance and parallel computing, Bayesian networks.

-Our applied interests are currently focused on topics in Molecular Biology and Cancer Research.
-More specifically, translational medicine, epigenomics, transcription regulation, protein-DNA interactions, development and cancer genomics.
+Our applied interests are currently focused on precision genomic medicine, epigenomics, transcription regulation, next-generation sequencing and microarray analysis, and cancer research.